crokita/strider-android/README.md

 Requirements:
 *  Linux (tested only on Ubuntu so far)
 *  Android SDK installed.
-Recommended to add it to your PATH
+It is recommended to add it to your PATH
 *  Ant installed for Eclipse projects
 *  Over 512 MB of memory for running the emulator and for gradle
 *  Java Runtime Environment (JRE) or Java Development Kit (JDK)